system76/docs/_articles/use-tensorman.md

 tensorman list
 ```

-You can see the source code for the application [here](https://github.com/pop-os/tensorman)
+To see the source code and suggest features visit the project on [GitHub](https://github.com/pop-os/tensorman)